ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 {% include screenshot.html source="/images/xv11-tutorial/testing_lidar_with_mapping.png" caption="ev3dev-mapping-ui - 1 - open the scene 2 - select Robot object 3 - set IP addresses 4 - hit play"%}

+## Libraries

+[xv11lidar] is a simple low-level C library with just 3 functions - `InitLaser`, `ReadLaser` and `CloseLaser`.

+Library takes care of LIDAR communication and you can handle the motor with one of [ev3dev libraries] or shell script.

 ## Mechanical Integration

 At some point you will want to install the LIDAR on the robot.
 You can make inexpensive stand compatible with LEGO from polycarbonate, acrylic plastic or even wood.